contao/docs/docs/manual/installation/move-contao.en.md

 ssh benutzername@example.com
 ```

-On the console, change to the directory where you want to install Contao.
+To do this, change to the directory on the console where you want to install Contao.

 ```bash
 cd www/example/